tomas-fryza/vhdl-course/labs/02-logic/report.md

 ### 2-bit comparator

-1. Karnaugh maps for other two functions:
+1. Karnaugh maps for other two functions of 2-bit comparator:

    Greater than: